I want a Christmas with my mom and dad

 and sister home from school.

-I want to go out and cut down the Christmas tree
+I want to go out and cut down a tree

 because—good Lord!—who can ever get enough of that?

 I want to go buy the presents that I’ve worried over

 and dithered over and saved over and agonized over

 until I glow with the knowledge that each is perfect